kennot90/FuzzySnakeGame/readme.md

 Now, it can be used to empower rule based systems by implementing certain elements of fuzziness to the recommendation systems.
 It adds robustness to the recommendation system.

-Of course, we have use it to code automatic control of the snake which we have done so.

-If you have any questions pertaining the fuzzy rules, do not hesitate to contact me.
+If you have any questions pertaining the fuzzy rules for this snake game, do not hesitate to contact me.

 # Introduction
 Snake or Worm was first introduced in 1998 on the Nokia platform.
 Ever since, there is a surge in the interest in this game.
 The controls are intuitive, and the gameplay is simple yet addictive.
 The gameplay consists of the player controlling a snake to eat an item which in turn makes the snake longer.
 The rules of the game are such that the snake must not collide with its own body and a barrier, typically a wall, if it exists.